Valley Regional Transit: History

-Future Projects

 In January 2020, Valley Regional Transit agreed to buy 12 battery electric buses from Proterra.
-The first of these are expected to go into service in 2021 on a new route in Meridian.
-This route, linking Kleiner Park with a business center at the intersection of Ten Mile Road and Franklin Road, would be VRT's first to serve the downtown Meridian area.
+The buses were expected to enter service in 2021 on a new route in Meridian; it was to be the first to serve the downtown Meridian area.
+The first four electric buses debuted in October 2021.

-Longer-term plans include increasing frequency on its most used routes, upgrading its maintenance facility, improving bus stops, and introducing an integrated fare payment system.
+Valley Regional Transit introduced the City Go integrated fare payment system in November 2021.
+It uses the Umo platform and comprises a smart card and mobile ticketing app.
+Longer-term plans for the agency include increasing frequency on its most used routes, upgrading its maintenance facility, and improving bus stops.
 Additionally, depending on the success of the on-demand pilot in Canyon County, a similar program could be considered for Boise.

+Fixed route ridership

+The ridership statistics shown here are of fixed route services only and do not include demand response.